olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 Defer write with yield

-Defer write with command class
+Defer write with command class. `__destructor` from SO.

+Defer + exception = :( Running $refer class in shutdown function not that fun, especially since you don't know what went wrong.

+Defer with lambda, can't check what's happening in test.
+Effect class - check its name.

 When write depends on result from read, generate an AST (tagless-final)